 Continue reading for more information and to find out if you are eligible.

-Making a complaint under the ASA’s internal complaints procedure
+Making a complaint under the ASA’s service complaints procedure

 In the first instance you should explain your concerns to the member of staff you have been dealing with, or their line manager, and they will try to resolve the issue.
 If you contact the Chief Executive or any other member of ASA staff at this stage, they are likely to forward your complaint to the member of staff you have been dealing with for consideration and response under the terms of this policy.
 We will be able to deal with your concerns much more quickly if you contact the appropriate member of staff in this way.